 Then, leave your case to dry face down on a paper towel before putting your caps on again.

 As per mentioned earlier, contact lens cases are highly prone to contamination.
-It is important to be reminded that bacteria thrives in damp and humid environment.
-Therefore, your lens cases should not be stored in the bathroom or wherever that it is deem humid.
+It is important to be reminded that bacteria thrive in damp and humid environments.
+Therefore, your lens cases should not be stored in the bathroom or wherever it is deemed humid.

 The best place to have your contact lens case stored is in your room where there is no access to direct sunlight.
-Heat from the sunlight may cause defect to your contact lens while being stored in the case.
+The heat from the sunlight may cause defects to your contact lens while being stored in the case.

 Top both routines with a round of reading the instructions from the manufacturer of your contact lens and solution.
 This will ensure you of the things you must know before putting them on.